smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/highlighting/README.md

 #### 2. Blob text fields

-Blob text fields get their highlighted fragments joined, because there is no other behavior we could take here:
+Blob text fields fragments are concatenated because that's the only sensible thing to do:

 ```json
 {